SofijaErkin/bye-liking-baidu-websites/README.md

 Are you tired of Baidu Cloud Disk？
 ## Now
-It's time to say bye to Baidu sites.
+It's time to say bye to liking Baidu sites.
 ### Please follow the instructions below
 You know, I need to fundamentally block liking Baidu websites.